LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/integrations.md

     In the Structured Question title section, add `{OrderStatus.name}`.

     {: .important}
-    When the integration interaction runs, it stores the response data in custom data fields that you configured in the integration. `OrderStatus.name` is the Response Data Variable Name followed by the name of that custom data field, which is “name”.
+    When the Integration interaction runs, it stores the response data in the custom data fields that you configured in the integration. `OrderStatus.name` is the Response Data Variable Name followed by the name of that custom data field, which is “name.”

     For the subtitle, add `{OrderStatus.orderStatus}`.